 Visiting Kanchanaburi without taking a train ride to Death Railway is a huge miss.

-We decided to take a 10:30 am train, as the 6 am was too early for us.
-The train ride was enjoyable with beautiful scenery.
+We decided to take a 10:30 am train, as 6 am was too early.
+The train ride was enjoyable, with beautiful scenery.

-The outstanding point of our trip was Death Railway.
-This area was the hardest part to construct the railway, and many POWs passed away here.
+The great point of our trip was Death Railway.
+This area was the most challenging part of constructing the railway, and many POWs passed away here.

-We took the train to Nam Tok train station to visit Hellfire Pass, which was a part of Death Railway using POW labor to cut through the mountain.
+We took the train to Nam Tok train station to visit Hellfire Pass, a part of the Death Railway, using POW labor to cut through the mountain.

-This pass witnessed a considerable number of POWs’ death due to short-time construction and a harsh working environment.
+This pass witnessed many POWs’ deaths due to short-time construction and a harsh working environment.

 We visited the museum first and borrowed audio before walking this pass.
 The audio was very useful, offering an inside experience of what happened.